9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ```
 ::::

-Because we\'re using lazy `ByteString` I/O here, all we really do in the
+Because we're using lazy `ByteString` I/O here, all we really do in the
 main thread is open the file.
 The actual reading occurs on demand in the
 other thread.